bgoodpasture/shipment/README.md

-# README
+# Shipment App

-This README would normally document whatever steps are necessary to get the application up and running.
+this app shows how to create ships and jobs and how to assign the jobs to various ships.

 Things you may want to cover:

-* Ruby version
+* Ruby version 2.4.0

 * System dependencies